-- Seat adjust the seat for easy reach of controls and visibility. - Seat Belts fasten and adjust safety restraint belts (which may include restraints in the sleeper). - Steering Column adjust for easy reach and visibility. - Mirrors check and readjust mirrors if necessary.

-- Lights turn ignition key to the ON position and check for warning lights and buzzer.
-Check operation of turn signals and emergency lights.

-- Instruments check all instruments.
-See Systems Check on page 26

-- Windshield check operation of windshield wipers and washers.

-- Horn check operation of horn.

-- Fuel check fuel.
+- Seat adjust the seat for easy reach of controls and visibility. - Seat belts fasten and adjust safety restraint belts (which may include restraints in the sleeper). - Steering column adjust for easy reach and visibility. - Mirrors check and readjust mirrors if necessary. - Lamps turn ignition key to the ON position to allow the bulb check and systems check to run.
+Resolve any issues.
+Perform an ELST to check the operation of exterior lights. - Instruments check all instruments.
+See Systems Check on page 26. - Windshield check operation of windshield wipers and washers. - Horn check operation of horn. - Fuel check vehicle's fuel level.
 Is there enough fuel?

-- Diesel Exhaust Fluid check level.
+- Diesel exhaust fluid check level.

 Is there enough fluid?

-- Air conditioning filters in the cab
+- Air conditioning filters in the cab.